Dilapidation Claims

 Having a ‘schedule of condition’ drawn upfront can also minimise the likelihood of any disputes.
 This detailed photographic report is carried out by a surveyor and shows exactly what condition the property is in at the start of the lease, so the tenant’s liability for pre-existing problems is limited.

-How can an expert dilapidations solicitor help?
+How can an expert help with dilapidation claims?

 At Osbornes, our commercial property dispute lawyers have a proven track record in dilapidations claims.
 We offer a bespoke service and can work with landlords or tenants, whatever the size of your property or business.
 We can guide you through the options and the best steps to take to resolve matters quickly with minimal stress.